Eliminating CK-MB Testing in Suspected ACS

 - Education may be provided through various venues, including lectures, pocket cards, online modules, social media demonstrations, and simulations.

 - In addition, academic institutions must engage the house staff as members of the quality improvement team for an effective initiative.

 - It is also important to inform physicians that CK-MB adds to the health care system financial burden without adding value to patient care.

 - Hospital leaders need to partner with information technology and/or laboratory medicine staff to remove CK-MB from standardized ACS routine order sets.
 Doing this simple step alone has been shown to significantly reduce CK-MB ordering.

 - Eliminating a simple laboratory test that provides no incremental value to patient care can lead to millions of health care dollars saved without adversely affecting patient care quality, and in this case potentially improving patient care.

-Keywords: Academic Medical Centers, Acute Coronary Syndrome, Biological Markers, Creatine Kinase, MB Form, Emergency Service, Hospital, Myocardium, Myocardial Infarction, Patient Care, Patient Safety, Quality Improvement, Secondary Prevention, Troponin
+Keywords: Academic Medical Centers, Acute Coronary Syndrome, Biomarkers, Creatine Kinase, MB Form, Emergency Service, Hospital, Myocardium, Myocardial Infarction, Patient Care, Patient Safety, Quality Improvement, Secondary Prevention, Troponin

 < Back to Listings